1. Installing scikit-image#

 python -m pip install -U scikit-image

-To include a selection of other scientific Python packages that expand
+To install optional scientific Python packages that expand

 scikit-image